 Photo by Chris Uhren

-Our environments are bias filled with complex attachments and sometimes even deceiving.
-Although difficult to dissect, our spaces control our ability to function.
-Using my infatuation with territory, my work attempts to design and fabricate environments that would not exist in the real world, but instead initiate the exploration of new settings.
-Throughout recent work, my sculptures experiment with private versus public spaces and an audience's willingness to test their surroundings.
+Our environments invent biases layered with complex attachments and blindspots.
+Although difficult to dissect, our spaces control our functionality, cater to our culture and provoke an array of comforts.
+Using my infatuation with territory, my work attempts to design and fabricate environments that would not exist in the real world, but instead initiate the exploration of new settings with familiar touches.
+Throughout recent installations, my sculptures experiment with private versus public spaces and an audience's willingness to test their surroundings.
 By blurring the lines between sculpture, architecture and play, audiences can be equal in unknown territory.